-- 1. revocation of the license. - 2. acceptance of voluntary surrender of the license - 3. suspension of the license for a specified period of time - 4. placement of the license on probation which might include terms such as closer supervision, completion of specific educational requirements, drug screening, counseling or other terms as appropriate. - 5. reprimand/public censure, and/or - 6. assessment of fines and administrative fees (Minimum administrative fee for preparation of a Consent Agreement is \$100.00.
-Minimum charge for a hearing is \$200.00 per hour if the Board prevails.)
+- a) revocation of the license, - b) acceptance of voluntary surrender of the license, - c) suspension of the license for a specified period of time, - d) placement of the license on probation which might include terms such as closer supervision, completion of specific educational requirements, drug screening, counseling or other terms as appropriate, - e) reprimand/Public Censure, and/or - f) assessment of fines and administrative fees actions are reported in the LPN Board Newsletter, to the National Council of State Boards of Nursing, NURSYS Data Base and to other states where the licensee holds a license.
+Actions are also reported to the National Practitioner Data Bank (NPDB) for query by employers as required by Federal law.

-Disciplinary actions taken by the Board through Final Order following hearing or through Consent Agreement are public information.
+Disciplinary actions taken by the Board through Final Order or through Consent Agreement are public information.
 The fact that disciplinary action has been taken against a license is stated on the Board's web site under that individual's specific licensure information.
+Disciplinary

-Disciplinary actions are reported in the LPN Newsletter, to the National Council of State Boards of Nursing, NURSYS Data Base and to other states where the licensee holds a license.
-Actions are also reported to the National Practitioner Data Bank (NPDB) for query by employers as required by Federal law.
-Revocations, suspensions, and voluntary surrenders may also be reported to the Office of the Inspector General which may result in the nurse being excluded from employment in facilities which accept funds from Medicare/Medicaid.
-Also, should the individual pursue licensure as a registered nurse, information regarding any disciplinary action taken while licensed as an LPN will be reported to the RN Board at the time that he/she makes application to that entity.
+Revocations, suspensions, and voluntary surrenders are also reported to the Office of the Inspector General which may result in the nurse being excluded from employment in facilities which accept funds from Medicare/Medicaid.
+Also, should the individual pursue licensure as a registered nurse, any disciplinary action taken while licensed as an LPN shall be reported to the RN Board at the time that he/she makes application to that entity.